tsurdilo/swtemporal/README.md

 form-based workflow input and ability to start workflow execution and wait for results.

-Obligatory note: this is a demo and not intended for production use.
+Note: this is a demo and not intended for production use.
 The demo integration does not support 100% of the Serverless Workflow specification but the intent is that it does soon.

+Note: Serverless Workflow specification supports standards-based function executions, meaning it supports standards such as OpenApi, AsyncApi, GraphQL, etc. For the integration SW functions align to invocations of Temporal Activities.
+Temporal activities are functions where you can add your own code.
+For this demo we did not implement (yet) actual invocation of 3rd party services.
+Currently activities just simulate that work but irl that code can be auto-generated using generators from for example OpenApi service definitions.

 ## Start the demo app